Main content starts here.

 Last Updated March 1, 2024

-Heat stroke is the loss of water and salt in the body due to sweating a lot of water and salt in the body, the body temperature cannot be adjusted, and the body becomes ill.
+Heat stroke is when you sweat a lot and lose the balance of water and salt in the body, lose the body's body temperature, lose control of body temperature, and become sick.
 As the temperature and humidity increase, more people suffer from heat stroke.

-Typical symptoms of heat stroke include laziness, dizziness, headache, excessive sweating, and nausea.
+Typical symptoms of heat stroke include sluggishness, dizziness, headache, heavy sweating, and nausea.

-If you have hyperthermal temperature, convulsions, or impaired consciousness, it is severe.
+It is severe if you have high body temperature, convulsions, or impaired consciousness.
 It can be life-threatening.
-Please see a medical institution right away.
+Please consult a medical institution immediately.

-• When going out, use parasols and hats to avoid direct sunlight.
-Sweat and wear clothes made of highly breathable materials.
+• When you go out, avoid direct sunlight and use parasols and hats.
+Sweat and wear clothes with good breathability materials.

-• When you are indoors, use a fan or air conditioner to manage temperature and humidity.
-Avoid direct sunlight entering through windows with curtains or blinds.
+• When you are indoors, use a fan or air conditioner to manage the temperature and humidity.
+Avoid direct sunlight entering through windows with curtains and blinds.

 Take water and salt

-• Even if you don't feel thirsty, take water frequently.
+• Even if you don't feel thirsty, drink water frequently.

-• If you sweat a lot, take water and salt with a sports drink.
+• If you sweat a lot, take water and salt with sports drinks.

-Build a body in preparation for the heat
+Build a body that prepares for the heat

 • Sweat with moderate exercise.
 Before exercising, replenish water and salt.

-• If you are ill, such as lack of sleep, hangover, or cold, you will be more likely to suffer from heat stroke.
+• If you are ill, such as lack of sleep, hangover, or cold, you are more likely to suffer from heat stroke, so be careful about your physical condition management.

-When you suffer from heat stroke (first aid treatment)
+When you suffer from heat stroke (first aid measures)

-2. Take off your clothes to release heat, or cool your body to lower body temperature.
+2. Take off your clothes to release heat, or cool your body to lower your body temperature.

-3. Take water and salt (if you are unable to hydrate on your own, transport it to a medical institution immediately)
+3. Take water and salt (If you cannot hydrate on your own, transport it to a medical institution immediately)

 Be careful

-• About half of heat stroke patients are elderly people aged 65 and over.
-Elderly people are more likely to suffer heat stroke because they are less likely to feel heat and thirst.
-In addition, symptoms tend to be more severe when you suffer from heat stroke.
+• About half of heat stroke patients are older than 65 years old.
+Elderly people are more susceptible to heat stroke because they are less likely to feel heat and thirst.
+In addition, symptoms tend to be severe when suffering from heat stroke.

-• Children are more susceptible to heat stroke because their thermoregulatory function is not well developed.
+• Children are more susceptible to heat stroke because their thermoregulatory function is not fully developed.

-• Be careful, as some children and people with disabilities may have difficulty complaining of poor physical condition.
+• Be careful because some children and people with disabilities have difficulty complaining of poor physical condition.

 Contact information